 As soon as an illness is known to affect class attendance or performance, students are expected to contact professors.
 Documentation of extended illness is issued by the Student Life Office or Health and Counseling Services only to students who have been seen by or contacted the medical staff during their illness and whose illness has prevented class attendance for at least three consecutive days.
-Students should contact the Student Life Office or the Health and Counseling Office for assistance.
+Students should contact the Office of Student Life or Health and Counseling Services for assistance.